Maps & Guides

 Download a Blaauwberg map

 There is a distinct difference between the Northern Suburbs and the Southern Suburbs, and the two are separated by the huge urban metropolis called Century City, a shopping mecca with business and residential components.
-The area has seen enormous growth and includes GrandWest Casino, a number of wine routes, and the Durbanville Wine Valley.
+The area has seen enormous growth and includes GrandWest Casino, a number of fine wine routes, and the Durbanville Wine Valley.
 The Northern Suburbs is made up of Century City, Goodwood, Parow, Bellville, Welgemoed, Plattekloof, Tyger Valley, Durbanville and Bellville.

 Download a Northern Suburbs map